 Queries

-Each cluster has a Queries tab where you can run queries against any database in your cluster.
-These queries can also be saved, named, organized, and shared publicly.
+Each cluster has a Queries tab where you can run read-only queries against any database in your cluster.
+Queries can also be saved, named, organized, and shared publicly.

 Query results are available: